-By developing a new model investigate the effects of meltwater on Greenland glaciers, researchers discovered that meltwater warms the ice sheet, which then softens, deforms, and flows faster.
+By developing a new model to investigate the effects of meltwater on Greenland glaciers, researchers discovered that meltwater warms the ice sheet, which then softens, deforms, and flows faster.

 This animation shows how ice is naturally transported from interior topographic divides to the coast via glaciers.
 The colors represent the speed of ice flow, with areas in red and purple flowing the fastest at rates of kilometers per year.
 The vectors indicate the direction of flow.